RICHA GUPTA

 Traceability

-India’s traceability ecosystem is evolving rapidly, driven by over 100,000 small-scale shrimp farmers and strengthened through global frameworks like GDST, ASC, and BAP.
-With active support from the Government of India and technology providers, the sector is building transparent, digital-first traceability systems that buyers can trust.
-This integrated approach ensures every product can be tracked responsibly from pond to plate.
+India’s traceability ecosystem is advancing rapidly, powered by 100,000 small shrimp farmers and aligned with GDST, ASC, and BAP.
+With strong government and tech support, the sector is creating transparent, digital traceability that buyers trust, ensuring products are responsibly tracked pond to plate.

 From Waste To Protein: The Future Of Feed